Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 1.1 - Pre-Flight Checklist/README.md

 - Run existing unit tests with `dotnet test`

 >[!Note]
 > If you encounter an error message like `Project file does not exist.` or `Couldn't find a project to run.`, it's likely that you're executing the command from an incorrect directory.
 To resolve this, navigate to the correct directory using the command `cd ./WrightBrothersApi`.
 If you need to move one level up in the directory structure, use the command `cd ..`.
-The corrcect directory is the one that contains the `WrightBrothersApi.Tests` file.
+The correct directory is the one that contains the `WrightBrothersApi.Tests` folder.

 <img src="../../Images/Screenshot-Lab1.1-Test.png" width="600">